Igalia/phpreport/docs/user/users-management.rst

 Setting the city for a user
 ================================

-Finally, users may be assigned to a city.
+Users may be assigned to a city.
 The city has influence in the working days of users, because they translate the public holidays of every city to user hours accountability.
 Public holidays work like weekends: users are not supposed to work in those days, and when they do, the hours are accounted as extra hours.